briansunter/site/site/blog/digital-garden.md

 ### Other Digital Gardens
 Websites felt much more free form in the early Geocities day of the internet.
 Now, it feels like almost all websites are standardized and organized in reverse chronological "blog" format.
 The digital garden movement is a return to a Wikipedia style web of links.

-#### POSSE - Publish (on your) Own Site, Syndicate Elsewhere
-So much content on the internet is now hosted and locked inside big platforms like Facebook, Twitter, and Reddit.
-There are a number of obvious upsides to hosting content on big platforms, like user base and ease of getting started, but there are significant downsides.
-Over a long period of time, your content will likely be put behind spammy login popups, paywalls, or be lost.
-I've hosted this site, https://briansunter.com since 2005, before Twitter or Reddit were created.
-See [POSSE - Publish (on your) Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE) for more details on this line of thinking.
-Your content is valuable and you should own it.

 ### Next Generation Productivity Apps
 I complete agree with Conor White-Sullivan of [Roam Research](https://roamresearch.com/) that [some productivity tools are better than others](https://twitter.com/conaw/status/1198399750032232449?lang=en).
 Your productivity system can't be completely tool agnostic.
 I spent a long time trying to make tools like Evernote, Onenote, Omnifocus work, but the notes in folder paradigm just doesn't suit my workflow.